 The Logitech G333 have an amazing leakage performance.
 You should be able to listen to your music at high volumes in a moderately quiet environment like an office without bothering people around you too much.

-The microphone has mediocre noise handling.
-If you use these headphones to talk on the phone in a noisy environment like a subway station, the person on the other end may not be able to hear you.
+The microphone has sub-par noise handling.
+If you use these headphones to talk on the phone in a noisy environment like a subway station, the person on the other end may not be able to hear you clearly.

 These headphones use a 1/8" TRRS connection and come with an analog to USB-C adapter, so you can use them with phones or PCs that don't have an audio jack.
-They have virtually no latency with PCs when connected via USB, which makes them suitable for gaming.
-We also measured negative latency on Android, possibly caused by the YouTube app.
+They have high latency when connected to PCs via their USB-C adapter, which is disappointing if you're gaming.
+However, their latency on Android devices when using the USB-C adapter is much less, so you shouldn't experience too much delay between your audio and visuals.
 Some apps and devices seem to compensate for latency differently, though, so your real-life experience may vary.

 If you want to use these headphones with a VR headset, they come in another variant, the Logitech G333 VR gaming earphones.
 They lack mic support but come with a shorter cable that's less likely to get snagged on something while you're using the headset.